WRO-2026-AUPP/WRO_IriSight/src/README.md

 💻 Control software
 ====
-This directory contains the control software used by our vehicle to participate in the WRO 2026 Future Engineer competition, developed entirely by our team.
+This directory contains the control software used by our vehicle to participate in the **WRO 2026 Future Engineers** competition, developed entirely by our team.
 It includes all code, trained models, and dependency information required to build and run the robot's autonomous behavior for both the Open Challenge and Obstacle Avoidance rounds.

 ## 🧠 Our Approach